dereneaton/ipyrad/docs/parameters.rst

 28. pop_assign_file
 --------------------
 Population assignment file for creating population output files, or assigning min_samples_locus value to each population.
-Each line should contain a sample name followed by a population name to which that sample is assigned, separated by spaces or tabs.
-One or more additional lines should be included that start with one or more "#" characters.
-These lines tell ipyrad how many samples must have data within each population for the locus to be retained in the final assembly.
-See the example below.
+Enter a path to the file. (see below for details of the file).

 Affected step: 7.
 Example entries to params.txt